Ex Tax: 2.04€

 Rosemary, dew of the sea.
 Pharm.: folia anthos, folia roris marini.

-Recipe: a small amount of dried rosemary leaves is mixed with parsley and ground with butter.
+Recipe: A small amount of dried rosemary leaves is mixed with parsley and ground with butter.